Many people who turn to payday loans take out multiple rather than one. This leads to a vicious debt cycle that can take months or even years to end.

 Nonprofit credit counseling agencies have certified credit counselors that will work with you to navigate your finances and get a handle on your debts.
 These companies often offer services like general credit counseling and debt management plans (DMPs).

 DMPs are 3- to 5-year plans that let you combine eligible, unsecured debts into one monthly plan.
 You must make regular, on-time payments to the associated account until the enrolled debts are fully repaid.
-These plans usually come up with a small startup fee, as well as a monthly fee of $25 to $75.
+These plans usually come up with a small startup fee and a monthly fee of $25 to $75.

 The advantage of a debt management plan is that it can consolidate your payments into one and reduce how much interest you pay.
 Additionally, credit counselors know the current guidelines and laws set by the Consumer Financial Protection Bureau (CFPB), so they can provide the best guidance and support.